 Open & Accessible year-round by personal watercraft

-Passenger ferry available during Jetty Island Days (July 5 – Labor Day)
+Passenger ferry available during Jetty Island Days (July 5 – Sept.
+3, 2023)

 Bask in the sun, play in the sand and swim in the warm shallow waters at the Port of Everett’s Jetty Island.
 This hidden waterfront gem offers the longest sandy beach in the Puget Sound with an untouched natural beauty — a rarity in the Pacific Northwest.

-The island is open to visitors year-round by personal watercraft, or you can catch a ride on the foot ferry to the island during Jetty Island Days from July 5 thru Labor Day.
-Jetty Island Days is provided in partnership with the City of Everett, bringing more than 50,000 people to the island every summer season.
+The island is open to visitors year-round by personal watercraft, or you can catch a ride on the foot ferry to the island during Jetty Island Days from July 5 thru Sept.
+3. Jetty Island Days is provided in partnership by the Port of Everett, City of Everett and Snohomish County, bringing more than 50,000 people to the island every summer season.